Cron Parser

 About this tool

 Validate cron expressions, see a plain-English breakdown of each field, and preview the next runs in any timezone.
+The right tool for sanity-checking a crontab line, learning what an unfamiliar cron means, or scheduling a recurring job with confidence.

 Features

-- Standard 5-field cron
+- Standard 5-field cron parsing

-- Per-field breakdown
+- Per-field plain-English breakdown

 - Next N runs in your chosen timezone

-- Quick preset chips
+- Quick preset chips (every minute, hourly, daily, weekly, monthly, yearly)

 How to use it

-- Paste or pick a cron expression.
+- Paste a cron expression, or pick a preset.

-- Pick a timezone.
+- Pick the timezone.

 Everything happens inside your browser using JavaScript and WebAssembly.
 Your files are never uploaded to a server, never stored, and never seen by us.